Vyral/base-template/_posts/2019-01-22-the-secret-to-finding-hidden-gems.md

 {% include youtube.html %}

 In one of our recent messages, I shared with you the story of a client who wanted to buy a home in Cleveland Park.
-As you may remember, I went on to share my “1-2 Punch” method. **If you happened to miss that episode, you can see it here.**
+As you may remember, I went on to share my “1-2 Punch” method. **If you happened to miss that episode, you can see it [here](https://youtu.be/7aRQQahHC3U).**

 The truth is, however, that the information I shared last time isn’t where this story ends.
 I told you about the happy ending, but I didn’t explain everything it took to get there.
 That changes now.
-Allow me to share, now, the rest of the story:
+Allow me to share the rest of the story:

 In order to find this client the perfect home, **I knew that merely scouring the MLS wouldn’t be enough.
 It was time to start looking at homes that weren’t listed yet.**